lmorchard/blog.lmorchard.com/content/posts/archives/2016/2016-09-11-poke-the-mongo.md

 <nav role="navigation" class="table-of-contents"></nav>

+## Play My Game!

+Just to spoil the whole post, here's a game I made and you can play it right here:

+<iframe class="lazyload" style="width: 100%; height: 420px" scrolling="no" frameborder="0" allowfullscreen data-src="/uploads/2016/poke-the-mongo/pokethemongo.html"></iframe>

 ## Enter the PocketC.H.I.P.

 [Pico-8][] has been out for a few years.
 With it, folks have been making fun neo-retro games - and of course I've got a soft spot for that genre.